 Hiking: 2.5 miles; Swimming: 700 yards

 Sunrise is the ideal time to kayak or SUP the quiet stretches of the Chay River across from our lodge.
 After breakfast, we hop on our bikes for a beautiful ride through the quiet countryside of Phong Nha, our backdrop dotted with some of the oldest karst mountains in Asia.
 In the afternoon, we drive to Dong Hoi to catch an evening flight to Hanoi where we stay in the lively and historic Old Quarter area.
-Here, we'll join a tasting session at the Pasteur Street Brewery, the epicenter of southeast Asia's burgeoning craft beer movement, and raise a toast to celebrate our time together in Vietnam.
+Here, we'll join for our farewell dinner and raise a toast to celebrate our time together in Vietnam.
 All meals included.

 Kayak or SUP:1 hour (optional); Biking:15 miles; Flight:1 hour